acousticainc/controller-script-api-docs/docs/API Sections/Perform.md

 # Perform

-The ```Perform``` section covers functions and constants that allow access to the performance panel and controls available in Mixcraft.
+The ```Perform``` section covers functions and properties that allow access to the performance panel and controls available in Mixcraft.

-## Slot State Constants
+## Slot state properties

 - SLOT States
  - SS_EMPTY (0)